YuzheGu/Speech-Transcriber-with-RevAI/README.md

-# Speech Transcriber using Rev AI (STR)
+# Speech Transcriber with Rev AI (STR)

 A Python script that simplifies speech-to-text transcription of audio files using the Rev AI engine.
-Using a GUI or the command line, transcription of a folder of files is performed in one call, and  transcriptions are saved in csv files.
+Using a GUI or the command line, transcription of a folder of files is performed in one call, and  transcriptions are saved in .csv and .txt files.

 ## Contents
 1. [Requirements](#Requirements)